Questions about radiation therapy

 How much does radiation therapy cost?

 Radiation therapy can cost a lot.
-This is because the machines are complex, and you will need the help of many doctors, nurses, and other staff.
-How much your radiation costs depends on the type of treatment you get and the number of treatments you need.
+How much yours will cost depends on the type of treatment you get and the number of treatments you need.

 Most health insurance plans cover radiation therapy.
-Ask your doctor whom you can talk to about your coverage and how much you will have to pay.
-Check on your costs before you start treatment.
-In some states, Medicaid will help pay for treatments.
+Find out who can talk to you about your coverage and how much you will have to pay.
+Try to do this before you start treatment.
+If your income is low and you can get Medicaid, it will help pay for treatments.